 There’s a lot of confusion about air conditioning units and air conditioning installation in general.
-Some expert contactors believe that over half of the air conditioning units installed in the Toronto area are actually not set up properly and are therefore causing households to waste a good deal of energy, along with a number of other problems.
+Some expert contractors believe that over half of the air conditioning units installed in the Toronto area are actually not set up properly and are therefore causing households to waste a good deal of energy, along with several other problems.
 This is not a new problem, however.
 In 2008 the Seasonal Energy Efficiency Ratio, or SEER, was introduced to try to improve the overall performance of air conditioning units in our homes.
+When installing or replacing an air conditioning unit (AC) in your Toronto home, it is crucial not to overlook the importance of SEER ratings.
+The SEER rating plays a significant role in determining the installation and performance of the unit.

 What is SEER and Why Is It Important When It Comes to Air Conditioning Installation?